AnyChart/docs.anychart.com/Common_Settings/Accessibility/Overview.md

 ## Settings

 The accessibility support is enabled by default.
-It means that you don't need to enable accessibility unless you've turned it off.
-Switching the accessibility support off will lead to the absence of both ARIA-tags and ARIA-labels in the SVG structure, so the information available to a screen reader will be barely understandable.
+It means that you do not need to enable accessibility unless you have turned it off.
+If the accessibility support is disabled, there are neither ARIA-tags nor ARIA-labels in the SVG structure, so the information available to a screen reader is barely understandable.

-AnyChart offer a wide variety of options to confugure accessibility, please see [Accessibility Settings](Settings) article to learn more.
+AnyChart offers a wide variety of options to confugure accessibility.
+Please see the [Accessibility Settings](Settings) article to learn more.